marklogic/node-client-api/README.md

 ### To do for early access 2

-* documents.patch() - working prior to native JSON cut-over except custom apply
+* documents.patch() - including custom apply
+* optional datatypes for queries and facets
+* HTTP errors as instance of Error
 * robust error handling, logging, and request tuning
 * jsdoc
+* examples

 ### Deferred to early access 3

+* calculate and and orderBy clauses with QBE for where clause
 * bulk conditional content
 * queryBuilder.calculate() - values()
 * queryBuilder.slice() - iterator (aka reducer)